scottaohara/a11y_accordions/README.md

     </p>
   </div>
   <!--
-    repeat for as many accordion panels
+    repeat for as many accordion panels needed
-    as one desires.
   -->
 </div>
 ```